 Performance outcomes Acceptable outcomes PO23 Development involving an accommodation activity or land for a future accommodation activity minimises noise intrusion from a state-controlled road or type 1 multi-modal corridor in habitable rooms.
-ACCEPTABLE OULCOMES AO23.1 A noise barrier or earth mound is provided which is designed, sited and constructed: 1. to meet the following external noise criteria at all facades of the building envelope: a. ≤60 dB(A) L10 (18 hour) façade corrected (measured L20 (8 hour) free field between 10pm and 6am ≤40 dB(A)) b. ≤63 dB(A) L10 (18 hour) façade corrected (measured L20 (8 hour) free field between 10pm and 6am >40 dB(A)) 2. in accordance with chapter 7 integrated noise barrier design of the Transport Noise Management Code of Practice: Volume 1 (Road Traffic Noise), Department of Transport and Main Roads, 2013.
+ACCEPTABLE OUTCOMES AO23.1 A noise barrier or earth mound is provided which is designed, sited and constructed: 1. to meet the following external noise criteria at all facades of the building envelope: a. ≤60 dB(A) L10 (18 hour) façade corrected (measured L90 (8 hour) free field between 10pm and 6am ≤40 dB(A)) b. ≤63 dB(A) L10 (18 hour) façade corrected (measured L90 (8 hour) free field between 10pm and 6am >40 dB(A)) 2. in accordance with chapter 7 integrated noise barrier design of the Transport Noise Management Code of Practice: Volume 1 (Road Traffic Noise), Department of Transport and Main Roads, 2013.
 Note: To demonstrate compliance with the acceptable outcome, it is recommended that a RPEQ certified noise assessment report is provided, prepared in accordance with the SDAP Supporting Information: Environmental emissions in a state-controlled road environment, Department of Transport and Main Roads, 2017.
 If the building envelope is unknown, the deemed-to-comply setback distances for buildings stipulated by the local planning instrument or relevant building regulations should be used.
 In some instances, the design of noise barriers and mounds to achieve the noise criteria above the ground floor may not be reasonable or practicable.
 In these instances, any relaxation of the criteria is at the discretion of the Department of Transport and Main Roads.
 OR all of the following acceptable outcomes apply: AO23.2 Buildings which include a habitable room are setback the maximum distance possible from a state-controlled road or type 1 multi-modal corridor.
-AND Proposal will be built in accordance with Queensland Development Code MP4.4.
+Future dwellings must comply.